Sindt/SI_Blockchain/README.md

 bash run.sh

 ```
-This will run the docker-compose file(in the root of the repository), and start up 4 containers, which uses the DockerFile to download the python:3 image, installing all the dependencies and requirements and finally running the block.py serivce.
+This will run the docker-compose file(in the root of the repository), and start up 4 containers, which uses the DockerFile to download the python:3 image, installing all the dependencies and requirements and finally running the block.py service.

 **Start-up:**